The esophagus is the tube that carries food from the mouth to the stomach. Esophageal cancer is the growth of cancer cells in this tube.

 This therapy is a promising treatment.
-It is only appropriate in a very small number of patients.
-There are limits of how far the infrared light source will travel into the cancer itself.
-The tumor must be very small.
+It is only appropriate in a small number of people.
+There are limits to how far the infrared light source will travel into the cancer itself.
+The tumor must be small.
 It is also not used in cancer that has spread to any lymph nodes or other structures.

-To help reduce your chance of developing esophageal cancer, take these steps:
+To help reduce your chance of esophageal cancer:

 Don't smoke or use other tobacco products.
-If you smoke, find out how you can quit.
+If you smoke, talk to your doctor about ways to

 This type of cancer is usually detected in later stages.
 People who have risk factors, especially GERD or Barrett's esophagus, should talk to their doctor about screening tests.
 Screening tests will look for cancer in people before they have any symptoms.

-ASGE Technology Committee, Kantsevoy SV, et al. Endoscopic mucolsal resection and endoscopic submucosal dissection.
+ASGE Technology Committee, Kantsevoy SV, Adler DG, et al. Endoscopic mucolsal resection and endoscopic submucosal dissection.
 Gastrointest Endosc.
 2008;68(1):11-18.